katmfoo/dotfiles/README.md

 # dotfiles
-Clone the repo to any location, and then run the setup.sh script from within the directory.
-It will create a symlink for each file to the home directory.
+1. Clone this repo to any location
+2. Run the setup.sh script from within the directory to create symlinks for each file in the repo to the home directory
+3. Restart shell to see all changes